The 13 Best Fantasy Movies on Netflix

-Netflix’s selection of fantasy movies may be small and shrinking, but we found 13 worthy films ranging from fantasy/comedy to fantasy/horror, from lush animation to live-action adventure.
+Netflix’s selection of fantasy movies may be small and shrinking, but we found 18 worthy films ranging from fantasy/comedy to fantasy/horror, from lush animation to live-action adventure.
 The common thread is a wild imagination, an exploration of the impossible in order to illuminate the mundane issues we all face.
 The streaming giant has recently invested heavily in original fantasy episodic series like Shadow & Bone and Sweet Tooth, and is currently developing a sequel to their first original fantasy film, The Old Guard.
 Here’s hoping this signals a new commitment to fantasy filmmaking in the future.
-In the meantime, enjoy the 13 best fantasy movies on Netflix below.

 Directors: Terry Gilliam, Terry Jones